Purity for flat cohomology: Global purity consequences and the conjectures of Gabber

 Under more restrictive assumptions, \Cref{Brauer-purity} extends to higher degree cohomology as follows.

-\bthm For a scheme $X$, a finite type $X$-group $T$ of multiplicative type, and a closed subset $Z \subset X$ such that the open immersion $j \colon X \setminus Z \hra X$ is quasi-compact and for some $d \ge 3$ each $\sO_{X,\, z}$ with $z \in Z$ either is a complete intersection of dimension $\ge d$ all of whose strict Henselizations are factorial\footnote{To illustrate the assumption, we recall that every regular local ring is factorial and, from \cite{SGA2new}*{XI, 3.14}, that every complete intersection whose local rings of height $\le 3$ are factorial (for instance, regular) is factorial.} or is regular of dimension $\ge d - 1$, the map
+\bthm Let $X$ be a scheme, let $T$ be a finite type $X$-group of multiplicative type, let $d \ge 3$ be an integer, and let $Z \subset X$ be a closed subset such that the open immersion $j \colon X \setminus Z \hra X$ is quasi-compact and each $\sO_{X,\, z}$ for $z \in Z$ either is a complete intersection of dimension $\ge d$ all of whose strict Henselizations are factorial\footnote{To illustrate the assumption, we recall that every regular local ring is factorial and, from \cite{SGA2new}*{expos\'{e} XI, corollaire 3.14}, that every complete intersection whose local rings of height $\le 3$ are factorial (for instance, regular) is factorial.} or is regular of dimension $\ge d - 1$.
+The map

 \ethm